Xiaoyu-sys/2024NEE_GREEN_FOXTAIL_LEAF/README.md

 install.packages("readr") # install R packages you desired library(readr) # Loading R package you desired

-The demo file includs codes, data and output files.
+The demo file includes codes, data and output files.
 If you need, you can run it to obtain the figures shown in main text.